aeroimperial-optimization/QUINOPT/README.txt

 IMPORTANT NOTES
 ---------------
-1. If you receive an error message regarding the compilation of mex files in MATLAB, you probably need to install a supported compiler.
+1. During installation, you may receive the following warning:

+        "Warning: Compilation of mex files by installQUINOPT failed.
+         QUINOPT will still work without compiled mex files, but it will be slower.
+To resolve the issue, make sure that a supported compiler is installed and re-run the installer."

+   QUINOPT should still work, but you may wish to resolve the issue with the mex file compilation.
 You can find a list of supported compilers for MATLAB's latest version at

    https://uk.mathworks.com/support/compilers.html